mvolkmann/MyUnixEnv/notes/GoNotes.md

 This includes the test function name, file name, assertion name, and line number of each failure.

+When the Go extension is used in VS Code, the Command Palette will contain additional commands whose names begin with "Go:".
+Several of these are related to running tests including "Generate Unit Tests For File", "Generate Unit Tests For Package", "Test Function At Cursor", "Test File", "Test Package", and "Test All Packages In Workspace".

 If the tests in a file require setup before any of its test functions run or teardown after all of its test functions run,